hannobraun/crosscut/README.md

 ### Continued evolution over backwards compatibility

-I'm not targeting a 1.0 release after which the language is expected to have few or no breaking changes.
-Right now, everything is early-stage and experimental anyway.
+I don't intend to ever release a "1.0" version, after which the language is expected to have few or no breaking changes.
+Right now, everything is experimental anyway.
 But even long-term, I don't want to commit to backwards compatibility.
 The continued evolution of the language and the costs of ongoing maintenance will be prioritized instead.

 As the language matures, there will be a growing focus on making any given upgrade easy.
 But each release might introduce changes that require updates to